lwjglgamedev/vulkanbook/bookcontents/chapter-12/chapter-12.md

 # Vulkan Memory Allocator and specialization constants

 This will be a short chapter where we will introduce the VMA library which will help us with Vulkan memory allocation.
-Additionally, we will also introduce specialization constants, which will allow us to modify constants in shaders at run time.
+Additionally, we will also introduce storage buffers.

 You can find the complete source code for this chapter [here](../../booksamples/chapter-12).